Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 This material is based upon work supported by the National Science Foundation Engineering Research Center (NSF ERC) for Power Optimization of Electro-Thermal Systems (\href{http://poets-erc.org/}{\mbox{POETS}}) with cooperative agreement EEC-1449548.
+The opinions, findings, and conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 Dunfield was partially supported by NSF grant DMS-1811156 and the Simons Foundation.
+The authors also acknowledge industry partners from Ford Motor Company who provided the representative data for the automotive fuel cell system (AFCS).
 The authors also thank Kyle Miller from the University of California, Berkeley for his helpful discussions on topics related to spatial graphs and Yamada polynomials.

 { }